 - It is the Council's policy to interview any disabled candidates that meet the minimum requirements for a role.
 Where an applicant has stated that they have a disability or specific impairment, do not assume that they will not be able to undertake the duties of the role.
 Special adaptive equipment, changing working patterns and other reasonable adjustments will frequently enable disabled candidates to carry out full duties of a particular position. - Poor handwriting or spelling mistakes in an application form may be the result of a disability such as dyslexia, or due to English not being the applicants first language.
-Discriminating on these grounds would be unlawful unless the person specification listed a high standard of written English as an essential criterion. - Periods of inactivity between work or study are acceptable and may be directly linked to a disability or if they have not been employed for a long period, this could be the result of a career break or a period of absence due to a health condition or disability.
-Disciminating Discriminating on these grounds would be unlawful but you can enquire the nature of any long breaks.
+Discriminating on these grounds would be unlawful unless the person specification listed a high standard of written English as an essential criterion. - Periods of inactivity between work or study may be directly linked to a disability or if they have not been employed for a long period, this could be the result of a career break or a period of absence due to a health condition or disability.
+Disciminating Discriminating on these grounds would be unlawful.
 Any discussions regarding fitness for work should be undertaken by Human Resources, not by the recruiting manager.

-12 Selection Measures
+132 Selection Measures